gdtk-uq/gdtk/website/content/docs/tools/python-library/estcn.md

     make install

 This will also install files associated with the gas models.
-Note that you should have your Linux envoronment set up as described on the [Quick Start Guide]({{< relref "quick-start" >}}).
+Note that you should have your Linux environment set up as described on the [Quick Start Guide]({{< relref "quick-start" >}}).